LogoLogo

 Minimum Code Example

-After you master all above steps, you can distill your code into just a few lines.
+Once you understand the steps above, you can streamline the code into a few lines.

 import degirum as dg